Registration Is Open – Join us Saturday, April 13, 2024

-(Businesses and professionals are listed in alphabetical order.
+(Businesses and professionals have paid to be listed below.
 Please note that IDA-RMB does not endorse any specific individual, business, school or program.
-Please contact the particular service providers below for more information.)
+Please contact the particular service providers for more information.)

 Yoshimoto Orton-Gillingham is an engaging approach to teaching and learning which enables participants to successfully provide Orton Gillingham targeted instruction to students with dyslexia as well as to equip the general population with the tools they need to succeed and excel in reading, writing and in spelling and math.
 An accredited training Fellow in the Academy of Orton-Gillingham, Ron Yoshimoto developed these nationally and internationally acclaimed Orton-Gillingham trainings.

-“I was planning to retire as a principal but with the outcomes my students are getting with Y-OG, I want to stick around and enjoy our success.”
-“I have never received such positive feedback from my teachers before!”
-“This is the first time I have completed a workshop and feel like I actually have the tools and materials I need to serve my students.”
+“I appreciate how clear it is to implement with my class, the scope and sequence, lesson plans and correction procedures make it so doable.
+And all the materials – amazing” “I have never received such positive feedback from my teachers before!”
+“This is the first time I have completed a workshop and feel like I actually have the tools and materials I need to serve my dyslexic students.”
 “I am not a trained teacher, yet I am now empowered to help my child.
-There is no greater gift you could have given me.”
+Thank you.”

 OGI is a CDE approved supplemental, intervention and consulting provider for the READ Act.
 The Yoshimoto O.G.
 Approach is an International Dyslexia Association approved program.
 Please contact us regarding scheduling school or district-based classes or in regards to certification.